Menu Search

 • Finalists' choice

-Each finalist shall create a program to be presented at the NFA Convention in Phoenix demonstrating artistic maturity, technical and tonal qualities, and knowledge of program design and balance, excluding any repetitions of recorded round, quarterfinal round, or semifinal round repertoire.
+Each finalist shall create a program to be presented at the NFA Convention demonstrating artistic maturity, technical and tonal qualities, and knowledge of program design and balance, excluding any repetitions of recorded round, quarterfinal round, or semifinal round repertoire.
 Single-movement works originally written for flute with orchestra (e.g., Martin Ballade, Mozart Andante, Griffes Poem) may be performed, but all or part of multi-movement concerti (Ibert, Jolivet, or Nielsen concertos, for example) may not be included on the program.
 Each program should be a maximum of 25 minutes.
 Please time your program carefully, as all contestants will be stopped after 25 minutes.
 Performers may omit repeats, long introductions or interludes in the piano score, or entire selected movements or variations.
 Otherwise, cuts are not permitted in the final round repertoire selection.
 Since the YAC is primarily a C flute competition, the vast majority of final round repertoire must be performed on C flute.
 Works must be unaccompanied OR accompanied by piano (i.e. no works for flute and electronics or flute and harpsichord).
 The NFA will provide a pianist for the final round, although contestants may bring a pianist at their own expense.
 Final round repertoire, including titles, movements, exact timings, composer’s dates, and publishers, must be included with your competition entry.
 Finalists will be bound by their original selections.

-* Competitions are subject to all rules and regulations on this page as well as the 2023 General Competition Information and Rules and Regulations.
+* Competitions are subject to all rules and regulations on this page as well as the General Competition Information and Rules and Regulations.
 Incomplete entries will be subject to disqualification.

 Coordinator